-When renewing the certificate, the same procedure should be followed as when submitting the original application, however without attaching an extract from the Trade Register.
+A service certificate will be issued for no more than 27 months.
+The same procedure should be used for renewing a certificate as when submitting the original application.
 The price of the certificate is based on the annual fee indicated in the Population Register Centre's service price list.